-This report, a public record by law, is intended solely for the information and use of the officials of the Iowa Centennial Memorial Foundation and other parties to whom the Iowa Centennial Memorial Foundation may report.
+This report, a public record by law, is intended solely for the information and use of the officials of the Iowa Centennial Memorial Foundation, citizens of the State of Iowa and other parties to whom the Iowa Centennial Memorial Foundation may report.
 This report is not intended to be and should not be used by anyone other than these specified parties.